 Real financial planning is the process of aligning your money with your life.

-In this month’s article, I am going to show you how your values can create a better financial plan and ultimately drive better financial behavior.
+In this month’s article, I will show you how your values can create a better financial plan and ultimately drive better financial behavior.

 One of the first steps in financial planning is creating goals.
 However, before you create goals, identifying your core values can help establish the why behind the goals.

-Once your core values have been selected, you can work on building out specific goals that reflect those values.
+Once your core values have been selected, you can build out specific goals that reflect those values.